Runware/ComfyUI-Runware/README.md

 Here’s a breakdown of the amazing nodes included in this integration:

-- **Runware API Manager**: Set or change your API keys and adjust the max connection timeout directly in ComfyUI—no need to edit config files manually! 🔑
+- **Runware API Manager**: Set or change your API keys, adjust the max connection timeout, adjust the image output quality and format, and enable or disable image caching directly in ComfyUI—no need to edit config files manually! 🔑
 - **Runware Image Inference**: Perform advanced tasks like inpainting, outpainting, and more. 🎨
 - **Runware PhotoMakerV2**: Create consistent identities with our photomaker pipeline. 🖼️
 - **Runware Image Upscale**: Upscale your images up to 4x. 🔍